Glossary

 Interactive Web Response (IWR)

-Similar to IVR, IWR is a Web-based system that allows customers or vendors to find information online, such as invoice status or scheduled payment date.
-It also can allow data input to a database, or send e-mail via the site.
+Similar to IVR, IWR is a web-based system that allows customers or vendors to find information online, such as invoice status or scheduled payment date.
+It can also allow data input to a database or send e-mail via the site.

 Interest